aadasud/aadasud.github.io/_pages/about.md

-I completed my B.S. in Aerospace Engineering at Texas A&M in 2025, where I served as Lead Structures Engineer and GNC Engineer for my senior capstone team, redesigning the Apollo Lunar Module for a modern Artemis-era mission profile, and as Structures Product Owner for the TAMU SAE Aero Design Team.
+I completed my B.S. in Aerospace Engineering at Texas A&M in 2025, where I served as Lead Structures Engineer and GNC Engineer for my senior capstone team, redesigning the Apollo Lunar Module for a modern Artemis-era mission profile, and as Structures Product Owner for the TAMU SAE Aero Design Team, helping lead the team to 1st Overall at the 2024 SAE Aero Design Competition.

 This site showcases a selection of my coursework and independent projects in GNC and orbital mechanics, spanning state estimation, optimal control,